awqx/stat111-2023/docs/lct/lct05-asymptotics.md

 	- This may trigger mathematicians
 	- Statisticians stay winning, though
 	- For typical examples in the real world
-		- BAD THINGS may happen for distributions with heavy tails
+		- BAD THINGS may happen for distributions with heavy tails (e.g., Cauchy)
-		- Though all eventually fall to the might of the CLT
+		- Though most cases eventually fall to the might of the CLT

 We can also use the statement